Ingrid-Sollim/Projeto_dolar/README.md

 ## 3- Development process to the final stage
 # 3.1 - Data Pipeline
-A pipeline was created using Azure Data Factory(ADF).
+- A pipeline was created using Azure Data Factory(ADF).
 In order to update the database daily, a trigger was created to run the pipeline every day at 09:00h.\

 ![trigger](https://github.com/Ingrid-Sollim/Projeto_dolar/assets/119446486/a4fbdccd-b7f2-4e07-b002-2a2d55d2380b)

-In order to connect Databricks the ADF, a linked service was created.
-To create it a Databrick Workspace URL was needed and the access token. \
+-To connect Databricks to ADF, a linked service was created.
+To create it, you need to provide a Databricks workspace URL and the access token. \
 ![azurelinkedservice](https://github.com/Ingrid-Sollim/Projeto_dolar/assets/119446486/347dc854-0fda-4fbe-8445-4b32508a92e7)

-The pipeline has two tasks, the first consists of a notebooks that extracts the data from API and stores it in the Data Lake in the parquet format.\
+-The pipeline has two tasks, the first consists of a notebooks that extracts the data from API and stores it in the Data Lake in the parquet format.\
 The second notebook reads the parquet file, cleans the data and change the columns to decimal and timestamp.